Risotto ai Quattro Formaggi

 Risotto ai quattro formaggi (four cheese risotto) stands as one of northern Italy’s most indulgent rice dishes, particularly beloved in Lombardy where risotto culture runs deep.
 While pasta ai quattro formaggi enjoys worldwide fame, the risotto version may be even more luxurious thanks to rice’s superior ability to absorb and carry the creamy cheese flavors.

-The dish follows the classic risotto technique but finishes with generous amounts of four different melting cheeses instead of the usual spoonful of Parmigiano-Reggiano.
 Traditional combinations include a sharp aged cheese like Parmigiano-Reggiano, a creamy soft cheese such as Taleggio, a pungent blue like Gorgonzola, and a semi-soft Alpine cheese like Gruyère or Fontina.
 The specific four cheeses aren’t rigidly defined—the beauty lies in balancing sharp and mild, firm and creamy textures.

 This is pure comfort food served at home rather than in restaurants, often appearing at family tables during colder months when rich, warming dishes are most appreciated.
 The dish showcases the Italian principle that quality ingredients need little embellishment—here, excellent cheese and properly cooked Carnaroli rice create something far greater than the sum of their parts.